flaviavenerabile/frequency-attestation-corpus-information/index.md

 As an example, the relative frequency score is the number of occurrences of a collocation relative to the overall frequency of its head.

 > Note: The function of the property `frac:head` is restricted to indicate the directionality of asymmetric collocation scores.
 It must not be confused with the notion of "head" in certain fields of linguistics, e.g., dependency syntax.
 > Note: `frac:head` should not be used to model the structure of collocation dictionaries, i.e., the selection of collocations to be displayed with a particular head word.
 For these functions, please resort to the *lexicog:` vocabulary.

+#example?

 The most elementary level of a collocation is an n-gram, as provided, for example, by [Google Books](http://storage.googleapis.com/books/ngrams/books/datasetsv2.html), which provide n-gram frequencies per publication year as tab-separated values.
 For 2008, the 2012 edition provides the following statistics for the bigram _kill_ + _switch_.